-Mele F10 is an air mouse using 2.4GHz RF technology, that can be used as a remote, a QWERTY keyboard. and a wireless mouse.
-That’s my favourite input device for Android TV Box, and I use it regularly for my product reviews.
+Mele F10 is an air mouse using 2.4GHz RF technology, that can be used as a remote, a QWERTY keyboard, and a wireless mouse.
+That’s my favorite input device for Android TV Box, and I use it regularly for my product reviews.
 The company has now introduced an improved model called Mele F10 Deluxe with trick mode buttons, a gaming mode thanks to a gyroscope, and an IR learning function to use it as a universal remote.
-Mele sent me a sample for evaluation, so I’ll start with some unboxing pictures, and comparing it to the original Mele F10, before testing the remote.
+Mele sent me a sample for evaluation, so I’ll start with some unboxing pictures, and compare it to the original Mele F10, before testing the remote.

 I’ve received the air mouse in the package below that highlights the four main features: Air mouse, Game Controller, Wireless Keyboard, and IR Learning.

 We’ll find the air mouse, a tiny RF dongle, a USB cable for charging, and a user’s manual describing the button, and explaining how to use it, especially the IR learning function.